Breast Augmentation With Fat Transfer in Albany NY

 Your own fat instead of silicone or saline implants.

-Usually not ideal for dramatic enlargement or significant sagging.
+Usually not ideal for dramatic enlargement, low nipple position, or significant sagging.

 Private Results Planning